Learn Why Many Short Sales Fail

 Many states allow deficiency judgments when lenders take a short payoff, regardless of whether the financing is purchase money or a hard money loan.
 Not every lender will agree to remove deficiency verbiage from a short sale approval letter.
 Even in situations that are exempt from deficiencies, doing a short sale might change or alter the sellers' exemption.

-#6) Short Sales Fail Due to Tax Liens, UCC Filings and Judgments
+Due to Tax Liens, UCC Filings, and Judgments

 A quick check of the public records would disclose liens filed against the home or the seller, but few buyers order a title check until they get short sale approval.
 Some types of liens will follow the seller even after a foreclosure and will require payment before the short sale can close.
 Generally, banks will not pay those liens.

-I've had sellers call me up in the middle of a short sale to say the bank, which had previously refused to offer them a loan modification, now wants to give the sellers an incredible repayment plan that the sellers can afford to pay.
+Sellers have experienced receiving calls from a bank which had previously refused to offer them a loan modification, now wants to give the sellers an incredible repayment plan that the sellers can afford to pay.

-The buyer might need a credit toward closing costs and the bank might refuse to pay it.
-Buyer's closing costs can amount to 3% of the sales price, almost as much as the minimum down payment for an FHA loan.
+The buyer might need a credit toward closing costs, and the bank might refuse to pay it.
+Buyer's closing costs can amount to 3 percent of the sales price, almost as much as the minimum down payment for an FHA loan.
 If the homeowner's association dues are in arrears, a bank might refuse to pay those fees, among other charges.